crossoverJie/distributed-redis-tool/README.md

 public void anyMethod(){}
 ```

-It can be used for any Methods.
+It can be used for any methods.